kadhak/Spread-of-COVID-19/README.md

 Data source:
 https://api.covid19india.org/data.json

+Note: Content from this page is strictly only for educational and research purposes and may contain errors.
+Also, analysis results and predictions changes day to day based on latest data points.

 1. Exponential Model¶

 Epidemics in intial stages have exponetial growth.Exponential Growth is characterized by the following formula: